cisco/cisco-nxapi/CONTRIBUTING.md

   * Run all the tests to ensure there was no collateral damage to existing code
 * Committing
   * Check for unnecessary whitespace with `git diff --check` before committing.
-  * Run `rubocop --lint` against all changed files.
+  * Run `rubocop` against all changed files.
 See [https://rubygems.org/gems/rubocop](https://rubygems.org/gems/rubocop)
   * Make sure your commit messages clearly describe the problem you are trying to solve and the proposed solution.
+  * Be sure to update CHANGELOG.md as well.

 ## Submitting Changes